-Henrietta Cruddas Deputy Chairman
+Anthony Whiting Deputy Chairman

-Crowe Horwath Albury

-ABN 16 673 023 918

-Member Crowe Horwath International

-491 Smollett Street

-Albury NSW 2640 Australia

-PO Box 500

-Albury NSW 2640 Australia

-Tel 02 6121 1111

-Fax 02 6041 1892

-www.crowehorwath.com.au
+Crowe Horwath Albury ABN 16 673 023 918 Member Crowe Horwath Inter 491 Smollett Street Albury NSW 2640 Australia PO Box 500 Albury NSW 2640 Australia Tel 02 6121 1111 Fax 02 6041 1892 www.crowehorwath.com.au

-Lead Auditor's Independence Declaration under Section 307C of the Corporations Act 2001

-To: the Directors of Hume Bank Limited
+Auditor Independence Declaration under Section 307C of the Corporations Act 2001 to the Directors of Hume Bank Limited

-I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 30 June 2015 there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 30 June 2016 there have been no contraventions of:

-- no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.
+- The auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; (1) and - (2) Any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Hume Bank Limited and the entities it controlled during the financial year ended 30 June 2015.
+This declaration is in respect of Hume Bank Limited and the entities it controlled during the financial year ended 30 June 2016.